PorticoEstate/OutlookBookingSync/doc/sync_usage_guide.md

 ## Prerequisites

-1. Ensure `bb_resource_outlook_item` table is populated with resource-to-calendar mappings
+1. Ensure `bridge_resource_mappings` table is populated with resource-to-calendar mappings
 2. Outlook authentication is configured (Graph API credentials)
 3. Required Graph permissions are granted
 4. API key is optional (works without API key if not configured in environment)